 In high school I was too young to legally drink alcohol, but that didn’t stop me.
 Friends found it curious that after a beer or two “it” temporarily disappeared.
 I since learned that this is a common trait.

 This last month has been different.
 I am again hiking Portugal and Spain, but this time without you.
-“It” has become progressively worse the last few years, but the assistance that you give me each day has quietly taken up the slack in a way that I had not fully appreciated.
+“It” has become progressively worse the last few years, but the assistance that you have given me each day we are together has quietly taken up the slack in a way that I had not fully appreciated.

 I hinted at this in my earlier essay, “Alone and Invisible“:

 “…I also read from the script of the possible future.
 We have shared over 48 years together, 45 of them as husband and wife.
 It is exceedingly rare that spouses draw their last breaths together.
 More common is the outcome visioned in the vows which begin the journey of marriage, “…until death do us part.”
 It was thus with my mother living alone for 11 years after dad died, and the same for your dad living 9 years without your mother.
 It is likely that one of us will have to embrace “alone” as a way of life.”

 My mantra has always been, “Don’t put off until tomorrow the things you may then find you are unable to do.“ At 70 years old I am mindful that circumstances could arise at any time to deprive me of this decision.